-Historian Lori Hyde has researched police tactics of the 1930s for more than forty years, and is the creator of award-winning websites about Depression-era desperadoes.
+Lori Hyde has researched police tactics of the 1930s for more than forty years, and created websites about Depression-era desperadoes.
 She lives in Corunna, Indiana.

 Ellen Poulsen and Lori Hyde

 Format: softcover (6 x 9)

-Bibliographic Info: ca. 75 photos, appendices, notes, bibliography, index
+Bibliographic Info: 69 photos, appendices, notes, bibliography, index

 Copyright Date: 2018